jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2020-08-02-new-release-christian-metal-source-this-is-our-worship-volume-iii.md

 ---
-title: "New Release:  Christian Metal Source - This Is Our Worship: Volume III"
+title: "Christian Metal Source - This Is Our Worship: Volume III(Compilation)"
 date: "2020-08-02"
 tags:
 - News